Winter

 all winter, and while you may get away with this in southern states

-or in warmer winters but I recommend that the pump and filter be shut
+or in warmer winters but I recommend that the pump and filter be

-turn into a veritable slushy inhospitable gel for your fish.
+and can turn into a veritable slushy inhospitable gel for your fish.

-The other reason I prefer to stop the filter and skimmer in winter
+I prefer to stop the filter and skimmer in winter is to do maintenance

-is to do maintenance and clean all filters and ensure the circulation
+and clean all filters and ensure the circulation system will have

-you might just end up burning out an expensive submersible pump.
+just end up burning out an expensive submersible pump.

 It is no fun to try and perform maintenance on a filter in the cold